TheWolverine - Update On Former Michigan Wolverines In The NBA And NHL

 D Jacob Trouba, New York Rangers

-Has appeared in all 18 games for the 8-8-2 Rangers ...
-Has 1 goal and a 6 assists on the season.
+Had a goal on Nov.
+22 against the Senators ...
+Had a goal and an assist on Nov.
+23 against the Canadians ...
+Has appeared in all 21 games for the 10-9-2 Rangers ...
+Has 3 goals and a 7 assists on the season.

+Down 4-0 and 5-3 in the third, the New York Rangers come away with the win of the season in Montreal.— ESNY (@EliteSportsNY) November 24, 2019

+Jacob Trouba's third of the season serves as the game-winner, 6-5. #PlayLikeANewYorker pic.twitter.com/4LFXsGrEjZ

 D Zach Werenski, Columbus Blue Jackets

-Is currently on a three-game scoring streak ...
-Has scored a goal this past week against the Canadians and the Blues, and had an assist in the Canadiens game ...
-Has 6 goals and 4 assists on the season ...
-The Blue Jackets are 7-8-4.
+Notched 4 assists in the past week ...
+Had an assist on Nov.
+19 against the Canadians, 21 against the Red Wings and 1 assist on Nov.
+23 against the Jets ...
+Has 6 goals and 8 assists on the season ...
+The Blue Jackets are 9-9-4.

+Zach Werenski extended his point streak to six games.
+Only two defensemen in @BlueJacketsNHL history have posted a longer such run: Bryan Berard (7 GP in 2005-06) and Jaroslav Spacek (7 GP in 2002-03). #NHLStats pic.twitter.com/wCnMKlFtsh— NHL Public Relations (@PR_NHL) November 24, 2019

 ---